 Emily Hendrickson hails from the southern portion of the country and her accent will prove it.
 At the University of Tennessee, she served under the leadership of Coach Pat Summitt with the Lady Volunteer basketball team winning two National Championships.
 Before moving to DC, Emily directed the student ministry at Sevier Heights in Knoxville.
 She then joined the NCC team initially as a part of the Protégé Program in September 2011.
-Emily leads the charge with making our weekends happen across all of our locations.
+Emily leads the charge with making our weekends happen across all of our locations as she oversees the Creative and Sermon Planning Team.
 As someone driven by seeing life change, Emily is passionate about reflecting the purpose and personality of Jesus.
 You can usually find her tuned into ESPN or enjoying a competitive game of cornhole.

 Small Groups Pastor